Facebook Organ and Tissue Donation Feature

 The Sadlers, Founding Fellows of The Hastings Center, helped draft the Uniform Anatomical Gift Act, established in 1968 to standardize state laws on the donation of organs and tissue after death.
 Blair Sadler, a lawyer, is a member of The Hastings Center's Board of Directors.
 Alfred Sadler is a physician.

 Their commentary tracks the response to Facebook's introduction, on May 1, of a feature that lets people state their wishes to become donors in an attempt to reduce the long waiting lists for organs and tissue.

 "Perhaps missing is the repeated cuing that can help drive individual action," they write.
 "An annual day to celebrate registered organ donors would be one way to enhance cuing.
 Asking state donor organizations to provide Facebook with real-time updates on the growing number of registered donors might be another."

 "State registries could include social sharing on their sites, so that once a person joins the registry, he or she has the option to share this information via Facebook, Twitter, and other social networks which should drive awareness among friends and family," they write

 "Facebook has challenged other technology companies to show corporate leadership and has demonstrated the power of social media to encourage altruism."

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.